Senate up late voting on GOP tax breaks and spending cuts plan that's central to Trump agenda

 Democrats accused Republicans of laying the groundwork for increasing deficits and cutting key safety net programs such as Medicaid and nutritional assistance to help pay for tax cuts they say disproportionately benefit the rich.

-Senate Democratic Leader Chuck Schumer of New York said, “Trump's policies are a disaster," as is Elon Musk's Department of Government Efficiency.
+“Trump's policies are a disaster," said Senate Democratic Leader Chuck Schumer of New York, as is Elon Musk's Department of Government Efficiency.
 “Republicans could snuff it out tonight, if they wanted.”

-None of the many proposals from Democrats are expected to pass as Republicans use their majority to swat them back.
-The Republicans are framing their work as preventing a tax increase for most American families, arguing that unless Congress acts, the individual and estate tax cuts that Republicans passed in 2017 will expire at the end of this year.
+The Republicans frame their work as preventing a tax increase for most American families, arguing that unless Congress acts, the individual and estate tax cuts that Republicans passed in 2017 will expire at the end of this year.

+The Senate package tucks in other GOP priorities — including $175 billion to bolster Trump's mass deportation effort, which is running short of cash, and a similar amount for the Pentagon to build up the military — from an earlier budget effort.

 “It fulfills our promises to secure the border, to rebuild our economy and to restore peace through strength,” Barrasso said.